 The truth is, you should take it easy on the caffeine altogether.
 Try to taper off your caffeine intake—or at least maintain your average—in the days leading up to the exam to avoid any symptoms associated with caffeine withdrawal.

 And whatever you do, don’t increase your intake on the day of.
 You shouldn’t be making any drastic changes to your diet before the exam.

-Another caffeine tip: avoid it after 4pm so that it doesn’t interfere with your sleep regimen.
+Another caffeine tip: Avoid caffeine after 4 pm so it doesn’t interfere with your sleep regimen.

 Ponder anything you can think of that will put your mind at ease.

 Don’t forget to plan your exam break time as well.
-Be sure to pack food.
-We recommend a complex carb to start your day and provide longer lasting energy; bananas and oranges offer lots of electrolytes and are convenient to carry; and a snack bar is always an easy option with a nice sugar boost to help you cross the finish line.
+Be sure to pack healthy Step 1 exam day food.
+We recommend a complex carb to start your day and provide longer-lasting energy; bananas and oranges offer lots of electrolytes and are convenient to carry.
+A snack bar is always an easy option with a nice sugar boost to help you cross the finish line.

 Lastly, know where the bathrooms are.
-You don’t want to be distracted with a potty break in the middle of the exam.
+You don’t want to be distracted by a potty break in the middle of the exam.